 It protects your hearing – Continuous exposure to loud noises can damage the microscopic hairs that transmit vibrations produced by sound waves in your ears.
 Unfortunately, when this happens, the damaged hair cannot regenerate.
-If you lose enough hairs, you develop Noise-Induced Hearing Loss (NIHL).
+If you lose enough hair, you develop Noise-Induced Hearing Loss (NIHL).

 It allows you to concentrate better – Annoying sounds produced during woodworking can be irritating or distracting, which will interrupt your work efficiency.
 With hearing protection, you can focus better on work and finish your projects faster.

 It keeps you warm – This is particularly true with a good pair of earmuffs.
-Woodworkers in colder regions or seasons can benefit from wearing noise muffling earmuffs to protect themselves from loud noises and cold.
+Woodworkers in colder regions or seasons can benefit from wearing noise-muffling earmuffs to protect themselves from loud noises and cold.

-As you may have noticed, you are not spoiled for choice when picking hearing protection for woodworking, but you have to consider if your choice is the right one for you.
+As you may have noticed, you are not spoiled for choice when picking hearing protection options for woodworking, but you have to consider if your choice is the right one for you.
 Without that, you would just waste money on something you never get to use.
 That said, here are some valuable pieces of information to help you make the most out of your purchase.